developerforce/salesforce-slack-starter-kit/README.md

 ### Script to Set up Salesforce Org and Heroku Environment with code and config

-The [`scripts/deploy.js`](./scripts/deploy.js) file is what automates all the deploys and integrates them with various configuration values.
+The [`scripts/deploy.js`](./scripts/deploy.js) file is what performs the deployments and sets configuration values.

-You can choose between one of the options below for establishing an initial salesforce connection (server to server connection without user intervention) for managing user mappings between Salesforce and Slack:
+You can choose between one of the options below to establish an initial salesforce connection (server to server connection without user intervention) for managing user mappings between Salesforce and Slack:

 1. [OAuth 2.0 JWT Bearer Flow for Server-to-Server Integration](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_jwt_flow.htm&type=5).
 You will need to specify a dev hub, and the script will create a scratch org for you, in which the needed connected app and certificates will be automatically created.
 1. [Username Password Flow (SOAP API)](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_calls_login.htm).
 You will need to specify your org's username, password and login URL.
 No connected app is created.